Web Applications

 Exercise: Render simple web page

-• $name = 'Ailish';
+$name = 'Ailish';

-• $age = 32;
+$age = 32;

-• $title = '<AI>';
+$title = '<AI>';

-PHP -S 127.0.0.1:8080
+php -S 127.0.0.1:8080

 Always use htmlspecialchars to sanitize output of dynamic content.

-Exercise: Url Query Arguments
+Exercise: Url query arguments

-• If URL query argument counter is not set use 0 as a default.
+• If URL query argument counter is not set, use 0 as a default.

-Remember you can utilize var_dump to get debug output for a variable, employ http_build_query to build URL query part, and use filter_input to read values from $_GET.
+Remember that you can utilize var_dump to get debug output for a variable, employ http_build_query to build URL query part, and use filter_input to read values from $_GET.

 $counter = filter_input(INPUT_GET, "counter", FILTER_VALIDATE_INT);